Trikala F.C.: Support

 The club is considered by the most popular provincial because of its past, as well as the high average attendance of viewers per meeting.
 When he successfully fought in the three highest national categories, there were a record of thousands of fans in the stadiums, with AOT vs Panathinaikos 1–2 being the absolute winner on March 12, 1972 (8 months after the final of European Cup at Wembley) 18,231 tickets were available, while the viewers were certainly much more.
 Unsurprisingly, however, the turnout record occurred in 1999 in the match against PAS Giannina where 20,000 spectators attended.
 But even when the team was in the Regional Championship, there were meetings that numbered thousands of people.

-Historically, AOT's first organized association of supporters was the Fan Association AO Trikala "Door 4".
+Historically, AOT's first organized association of supporters was the Fan Association AO Trikala "Gate 4".
 Now, it has been renamed to a Fan Club Association - "Sakafliades" with a dynamic presence and action on several levels.
 The precursor of Sakafliades was the unofficial link of the Hobo Boys, who first organized and created a warm atmosphere in AOT matches.